Ahnenerbe: Formation

 Through 1937, the Ahnenerbe was essentially engaged in amateur völkisch research.
 Financial and academic pressure caused Himmler to start looking for an alternative to Wirth as early as the spring of 1936.
 In September, Hitler negatively referred to Wirth's beliefs regarding Atlantis and their influence on "Böttcherstrasse architecture" in a speech at the Reichsparteitag.

 In March 1937, the Ahnenerbe was given a new statute, implementing the Führerprinzip (leader principle) and giving Himmler extensive powers.
 Wirth was deposed as president and appointed honorary president, a powerless position.
 Himmler's position as Kurator was given more power.

 Walther Wüst was appointed the new president of the Ahnenerbe.
-Wüst was an expert on India and a dean at Ludwig Maximilian University of Munich, working on the side as a Vertrauensmann for the Sicherheitsdienst (SD, Security Service).
+Wüst was an expert on India and a dean at LMU Munich, working on the side as a Vertrauensmann for the Sicherheitsdienst (SD, Security Service).
 Referred to as The Orientalist by Wolfram Sievers, Wüst had been recruited by him in May 1936 because of his ability to simplify science for the common man.
 After being appointed president, Wüst began improving the Ahnenerbe, moving the offices to a new headquarters that cost in the Dahlem neighborhood of Berlin.
 He also worked to limit the influence of “those he deemed scholarly upstarts,” which included cutting communication with the RuSHA office of Karl Maria Wiligut.

 The Generalsekretariat led by Sievers was turned into the institution's Reichsgeschäftsführung.
 The Ahnenerbe was renamed Forschungs- und Lehrgemeinschaft Das Ahnenerbe e.V..
 It was moved from the RuSHA to Himmlers's personal staff.

 Wirth and Wilhelm Teudt lost their departments in Ahnenerbe in 1938.
 In 1939, the statutes were changed again and Wirth was deposed as honorary president.
 Himmler's and Wüsts' titles were switched with Himmler now the president.
 Next to Wüst, the academic with most influence in the institution after 1939 was Herbert Jankuhn, who in 1937 still had categorically rejected cooperation with the "unscientific" Ahnenerbe.

 Ahnenerbe was a mix between an SS department and an Eingetragener Verein.
 Membership was open to all natural and legal persons.
 Its staff were SS members, many also working in other SS positions, and thus subject to SS jurisdiction.

 In late 1936, Ahnenerbe took over the publication of Teudt's magazine Germanien, first in cooperation with Teudt, then without him.
 The monthly now became the official voice of Ahnenerbe and was aimed at a wider audience.
 From December 1936, the magazine was distributed free of charge to all SS leaders.

 Cooperation with other SS departments was initially limited, but improved after 1937.
 Contacts with the SD-HA and the editorial team of the SS weekly Das schwarze Korps intensified.
 Ahnenerbe eventually had the scientific responsibility for the SS-Leithefte and in conjunction with the SS-HA, Ahnenerbe established Germanische Leitstelle and Germanischer Wissenschaftseinsatz.

 In 1939, the Ahnenerbe held its first independent annual convention, at Kiel.
 The event's success contributed to the trend that archaeologists were increasingly turning to the Ahnenerbe and away from Alfred Rosenberg's rival Reichsbund für Deutsche Vorgeschichte.